Chattahoochee Technical College: Locations

-There are eight campus locations north and northwest of Atlanta.
+There are nine campuses locations north and northwest of Atlanta.

 North Metro Campus

 North Metro Technical College was established in 1989 as one of the first institutions created under the direction of the new Department of Technical and Adult Education.
 Originally named North Metro Technical Institute, the college was in Acworth, GA, and officially served Bartow and north Cobb counties, but was also positioned to serve the populations in Cherokee and Paulding counties.
 The campus was named the North Metro Campus following the 2009 merger.

 Marietta Campus

 The original and main campus, the Marietta Campus, is immediately adjacent to Marietta, between South Cobb Drive (Georgia 280) and Sandtown Road.
 During the early 2000s, three buildings were added on the other side of Sandtown Road, within the Marietta city limits.

 Mountain View Campus

 The Mountain View Campus is in northeast Cobb County; it is one of the college's three original campuses.
 The campus was donated to Cobb County by the family of Frank Gordy, proprietor of The Varsity restaurant in Atlanta.
 Specified for educational use, the county supplied the land and most of the construction money for the building, which was dedicated to the county commission in 2000 and opened for class that October, and was transferred to the state in 2009 after having been leased for a dollar a year.
 It shares a parking lot with the adjacent Mountain View Aquatics Center, an indoor public swimming pool run by the county.
 The school's address is on Frank Gordy Parkway, a loop which allows access to these developments, but whose street name signs all indicate only Gordy Parkway.
 The Mountain View Campus is home to the college's Design and Media Production Technology program, and the Film and Video Production Technology program.